WalletUnCon/notes.2023.walletuncon.org/sessions/Andronikos_Nedos-Using_threshold_ECDSA_and_passkeys_as_the_foundation_for_browser-based_wallets.md

-# Notes for session A4 at WalletUncon 2023
+---

-Title of talk: Using threshold ECDSA and passkeys as the foundation for browser-based wallets Convener(s) of talk: Andronikos Nedos
+Title: Using threshold ECDSA and passkeys as the foundation for browser-based wallets Convener(s): Andronikos Nedos
-Scribe(s) of talk: Ryan Betts (@depatchmode)
+Scribe(s):Ryan Betts (@depatchmode)
 Links to any presentation matter:
 Also present: Kyle, Hester, Lefteris, Yabir
+---

 ## Notes